joaomgcd/TaskerSettings/README.md

 Unfortunately there's nothing I can do to change that.

+You can setup ADB on your PC as described [here](https://tasker.joaoapps.com/userguide/en/help/ah_adb_setup.html).

 **Note:** If it gives you a permission error, make sure to enable developer options and then disable the **Check apps installed via USB** option.